 EMC’s Information Heritage Initiative partners with cultural institutions to capture, store, and share digital images of their priceless collections.
 We offer financial assistance, hardware and software products, and technical expertise to help preserve the world’s heritage and increase digital accessibility for research and education.

-We recognize the importance of local preservation projects and, through the EMC Heritage Trust Project, support community-based digital curation efforts.
-The Project awards cash grants of $5,000 to $15,000 to local cultural institutions, archives, or private collections.
-New grants are awarded annually through an open application process.
-The 2011 grantees were:
+EMC HERITAGE TRUST PROJECTWe recognize the importance of local preservation projects, and through the EMC Heritage Trust Project, we support community-based digital curation efforts around the world.
+The Project awards cash grants of $5,000, $10,000, and $15,000 to local cultural institutions, archives, or private collections.
+New grants are awarded every spring and fall through an open application process.

-Beginning in 2012, the Heritage Trust Project will be showcased on EMC’s Facebook page, where applicants will submit their proposals.
-An internal group will judge all proposed projects and submit the seven finalists to the public who will then vote for the top three winners.
+Beginning in 2012, we showcased the Project on EMC’s Facebook page, where applicants now submit their proposals directly.
+An internal group of judges review the proposed projects and then post the seven finalists for the public to vote for the top winners.
+The 2012 grantees were: